oojas/flutter-doctor/README.md

-# helper
+# Flutter Doctor

-A new Flutter project.
+App for Developers
 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is made for the people who are initial to programming in flutter and want to dive me

 A few resources to get you started if this is your first Flutter project: